Adivennataly/Display-Calibration/README.md

 ## Display Calibration
- Enhance Display Color Saturation for Universal Android Devices.
+ Enhance Display color saturation (saturation only not gammut coverage) for universal Android devices.

  this module using SurfaceFlinger services